2012 Mongolian parliamentary election: Reactions

-Mongolian President Tsakhiagiin Elbegdorj pointed out he was led to believe that all parties had so far accepted the result thus a coalition is likely to be formed in August.
+Mongolian President Tsakhiagiin Elbegdorj pointed out that he was led to believe that all parties had so far accepted the result thus a coalition is likely to be formed in August.
 He then added that "the Mongolian People's Party seems to be losing to the Democratic Party" and that he "hope[s] that Mongolia is going to make great progress towards democracy, justice and prosperity."

-On 30 June the Mongolian People's Party and eight smaller parties called for a new election with manual hand counting throughout every constituency in the country.
-MPP Secretary Yangug Sodbaatar said that the EVMs "violated the constitution.
+On 30 June, the Mongolian People's Party (MPP) and eight smaller parties called for a new election with manual hand counting throughout every constituency in the country.
+MPP Secretary Yangugiin Sodbaatar said that the EVMs "violated the constitution.
 We are [thus] demanding the traditional system of counting votes by hand in every election constituency across the whole country to end this confusion that the population has about the voting machines and automated systems."
 However, the Democratic Party did not sign a petition to call for a new election, backing the automated system.

-As a result of the election, the Democratic Party became the majority at the parliament.
-The Democratic Party formed a coalition government with the Justice Coalition and Civil Will-Green Party in August 2012.
-The Mongolian People's Party became the opposition at the parliament.
+As a result of the election, the Democratic Party (DP) became the plurality in the parliament.
+The DP formed a coalition government with the Justice Coalition and Civil Will-Green Party in August 2012.
+Consequently, the MPP became the opposition in the parliament.
+Norovyn Altankhuyag, the Chairman of the DP, was appointed the next Prime Minister of Mongolia on 10 August.